openMF/mobile-wallet/README.md

 This is an OpenSource project and we would be happy to see new contributors.
 The issues should be raised via the GitHub issue tracker.
 For Issue tracker guidelines please click <a href="https://github.com/openMF/mobile-wallet/blob/master/.github/CONTRIBUTING.md#issue-tracker">here</a>.
 All fixes should be proposed via pull requests.
-For pull request guidelines please click <a href="https://github.com/openMF/mobile-wallet/blob/master/.github/CONTRIBUTING.md#pull-requests">here</a>.
+For Pull Request guidelines please click <a href="https://github.com/openMF/mobile-wallet/blob/master/.github/CONTRIBUTING.md#pull-requests">here</a>.
 For commit style guidelines please click <a href="https://github.com/openMF/mobile-wallet/wiki/Commit-style-guide">here</a>.

 ### Branch Policy